dietrichm/dotfiles/README.md

  * In the repo, execute `git submodule update --init`.
  * Edit `~/.zshenv` to read `export ZDOTDIR="$HOME/repos/dotfiles/zsh"` (adapt directory).
- * Execute `config-install.sh` to install all [config packages](#config-packages).
+ * Execute `make` in the repo to install all [config packages](#config-packages).
  * Opening Neovim for the first time will install _vim-plug_ and all plugins.

 ### Themes

 Multiple themes are supported by installing specific config file variants for the desired theme.
 This way colours are configured for kitty, zsh, Neovim and fzf.

-These files are installed through the `config-install.sh` script.
-Pass the theme name as first argument to the script to install a specific one.
+These files are also installed through make.
+Pass the theme name as an argument to `make` to install a specific one.

 Currently, I only use and maintain one theme: